 I continued to explore the prognostic and functional role of PDGF ligands and receptors in pediatric rhabdomyosarcoma during my postdoc work in the Prof Arne Östman lab at the Cancer Center Karolinska.

 Cells of the tumor microenvironment control tumor growth, metastasis and response to treatment.
 These aspects of tumor biology are well studied in tumors derived from epithelial cells, but much less described in sarcomas.
-These malignant tumors of mesenchymal origin can be found almost anywhere in the body and include subtypes like rhabdomyosarcoma, Ewing sarcoma and osteosarcoma.
+These malignant tumors of mesenchymal origin can be found almost anywhere in the body and include subtypes like rhabdomyosarcoma, undifferentiated pleomorphic sarcoma, and liposarcoma.

 We have currently developed several distinct in vitro and in vivo model systems for sarcoma TME studies.
-Methods used in the lab, or together with our national or international collaborators, include advanced cell culture, flow cytometry, qPCR and gene expression analysis (including bioinformatics), immunostaining (including multiplexing) of human or mouse tissue material, and microscopy/image analysis.
+Methods used in the lab, or together with our national or international collaborators, include immunostaining (multiplexing) of human or mouse tissue material, microscopy/image analysis, advanced cell culture, qPCR and gene expression analysis/bioinformatics, and flow cytometry.
 Our projects are translational and involve collaborations with bioinformaticians, pathologists, oncologists and surgeons.

 1. Tsagkozis P, Gonzalez Molina J, Georgoudaki A, Lehti K, Carlson J, Lundqvist A, Haglund F, Ehnman M. Sarcoma tumor microenvironment.
 In: Birbrair A. (ed.)
 Tumor Microenvironment – Novel Concepts.
 Springer.
 In press.